Taming-the-BEAST/Molecular-Dating-Tutorial/README.md

 	<figcaption>Figure 7: BEAST starting window. </figcaption>
 </figure>

-Click on Choose File... and select the xml file that we created in BEAUTI.
+Click on Choose File... and select the xml file that we created in BEAUti.
 Click Run.
 The MCMC will start running [Figure 8](#fig8:f8).

 <figure>
 	<a id="fig:f8"></a>